This topic describes how to use FineReport to connect to an AnalyticDB for MySQL cluster and manage reports.

 Create a table

-- Click the Template Dataset tab, click the + icon in the upper-left corner of the tab.
+- Click the Template Dataset tab and then click the + icon in the upper-left corner of the tab.

 - Select DB Query from the drop-down list.